NixOS/nix/doc/manual/src/package-management/profiles.md

 `/nix/store/dpmvp969yhdqs7lm2r1a3gng7pyq6vy4-subversion-1.1.3/`, while
 another version might be stored in `/nix/store/5mq2jcn36ldlmh93yj1n8s9c95pj7c5s-subversion-1.1.2`.
-The long strings prefixed to the directory names are cryptographic hashes\[1\] of *all* inputs involved in building the package — sources, dependencies, compiler flags, and so on.
+The long strings prefixed to the directory names are cryptographic hashes (to be precise, 160-bit truncations of SHA-256 hashes encoded in a base-32 notation) of *all* inputs involved in building the package — sources, dependencies, compiler flags, and so on.
 So if two packages differ in any way, they end up in different locations in the file system, so they don’t interfere with each other.
 Here is what a part of a typical Nix store looks like:

 ![](../figures/user-environments.png)